Deed of Trust vs Mortgage – What’s the Difference?

 You can create a trust through various means, including express and implied trusts, as well as through co-ownership.

-- Express trusts are established through the clear intention of the trustor or the involved parties.
+- The trustor—or the parties—create an express trust by clearly expressing intent.
 While specific wording is not necessary, the intention to create a trust must be unequivocal.
 However, if a trust pertains to real estate, parol evidence is generally inadmissible to prove such.

 - An express trust must include the names of the trustor (borrower), trustee, and beneficiary (lender), the loan amount, property description (legal description), the terms of the loan and repayment, and a power of sale clause (for foreclosure in case of default).

 - Implied trusts come into being by operation of law.
-Several situations can give rise to implied trusts, such as when property is paid for by one party but delivered to another.
-Another is when land passes by succession and the legal title is put in another’s name.
+Several situations create implied trusts—for example, when one party pays for the property but another takes title.
+Another occurs when land passes by succession and someone places legal title in another person’s name.
 Acquisition of property through mistake or fraud results in an implied trust.
-If land registration is fraudulent, the person in whose name the land is registered holds it as a mere trustee.
+If someone registers land through fraud, the named titleholder holds it only as a trustee.

-- Co-ownership can be considered a form of trust, where each co-owner is a trustee for the others.
+- Co-ownership functions like a trust: each co-owner acts as a trustee for the others.

 How is a Deed of Trust Recorded?